diarmidmackenzie/sdt-condensed/CET part 2.md

 Various studies have shown that intrinsically motivated learning does indeed result in improved conceptual understanding.
 Extrinsically motivated learning can lead to better short-term rote memorization, but these advantages do not seem to persist any longer than a week.

 These effects have been seen in lab studies involving university students studying complex material, and elementary students with simpler material.
-Improved learning due to intrinsic has also been observed in the development of motor skills (specifically in a 2015 study in which participants developed their golf putting skills).
+Improved learning due to intrinsic motivation has also been observed in the development of motor skills (specifically in a 2015 study in which participants developed their golf putting skills).

-Aside from these lab studies, a 2009 longitudinal study, which looked at the relationship between parental motivational styles, and intrinsic motivation in maths and science.
+Aside from these lab studies, a 2009 longitudinal study looked at the relationship between parental motivational styles, and intrinsic motivation in maths and science.
 Focussing on enjoyment and engagement in learning resulted in greater motivation at age 9, and at age 17, as compared to an approach that provided rewards and consequences based on performance.

 Further studies in this area are reviewed in Chapter 14, but overall there is strong evidence that intrinsic motivation leads to an increase in the quality and depth of learning.

 #### Performance

-Learning is one type of performance, but other the effect of intrinsic motivation on other types of performance have also been studied.
+Learning is one type of performance, but the effect of intrinsic motivation on other types of performance have also been studied.

 The effects of intrinsic motivation vs. extrinsic motivation seems to depend on the type of task.
 For tasks that are interesting and complex ("heuristic" activities), extrinsic motivation seems to impair performance.
 However,  for tasks that are straightforward, dull and uninteresting ("algorithmic" activities), extrinsic motivators do seem to boost performance.

-Ego-involvement seems to have the similar effects to external extrinsic motivators.
+Ego-involvement seems to have similar effects to external extrinsic motivators.

 What seems to happen with complex activities is that extrinsic motivation leads to a narrowing of focus, taking shortcuts to the desired extrinsic outcome where possible.
 The resulting effect depends on the nature of the task: in some cases shortcuts lead to greater, or at least equal, performance.
 But in more complex tasks, these shortcuts harm performance.